 Author: House of Eden

-Cradle to Cradle (C2C) is a circular economy approach designed by the German chemist Michael Braungart and the American architect William McDonough.
-The C2C system is based on the approach that all materials can be recycled.
-The result: a world without rubbish!
+Cradle to Cradle (C2C) is an approach of circular economy, designed by the German chemist Michael Braungart and the American architect William McDonough.
+The C2C system is based on the approach that all materials in Cycles can be traced back.
+The result: one world without garbage!

 A distinction is made between biological and technical cycles.
 In the case of consumer goods, the "biological nutrients" are returned to the biological cycle after they have been used up and thus returned to nature as compost.
 In the case of consumer goods, the “technical nutrients” are returned to the technical cycle, i.e. to the manufacturers, where the valuable resources can be recycled.

 In contrast to classic recycling, this recycling does not reduce the quality.
-Here, resources are not lost, but rather "food" for a new product.
-The principle of waste is being redefined, because something new is born from everything, hence the name Cradle to Cradle, literally translated "from cradle to cradle".
+In this way, resources are not lost, but are always “food” for a new product.
+The principle of waste is redefined, because something new is born from everything, hence the name Cradle to Cradle, literally translated "from cradle to cradle".

 In addition to this so-called “nutrient remains nutrient” principle, the use of renewable energies and the promotion of cultural and biological diversity play a major role.
 Together they represent the three principles of the C2C design concept.